D. Michael Quinn: Early life

 Quinn was born in Pasadena, California, and grew up in adjacent Glendale.
-He wanted to be a medical doctor and in preparation, he became a nursing aide at his local hospital during his senior year in high school, with a full load of patients.
-In college, however, he failed his pre-med program and so changed majors to choose English and philosophy.
+He wanted to be a medical doctor and in preparation became a nursing aide at his local hospital during his senior year in high school, with a full load of patients.
+In college, however, he failed his pre-med program and so changed majors to English and philosophy.

 Church and military service

-Quinn served a mission for the LDS Church for two years in England.
-Quinn graduated with a B.A in English Literature from BYU.
-After he graduated, Quinn served for three years in the US Army during the Vietnam War, with 18 months of training as a military intelligence agent followed by 18 months in Munich, Germany.
+Quinn served a mission for the LDS Church for two years in England under Marion D. Hanks.
+Quinn graduated with a BA in English literature from BYU.
+After he graduated, Quinn served for three years in the US Army during the Vietnam War, with eighteen months of training as a military intelligence agent followed by eighteen months in Munich, Germany.
 During his military service, he was first accepted into Duke University for graduate studies in English but after he left the Army, he realized that he preferred his hobby of studying history over other subjects.
-Instead he enrolled at the University of Utah, graduating with a masters degree in History.
+Instead he enrolled at the University of Utah, graduating with a master's degree in history.

 Quinn applied for a graduate program in history in Yale Graduate School where he graduated with a PhD degree in 1976.
-After graduation he took a job teaching and researching history at BYU.
-He also worked as a research assistant to Church Historian Leonard J. Arrington for 18 months.
+After graduation, he took a job teaching and researching history at BYU.
+He also worked as a research assistant to Church Historian Leonard J. Arrington for eighteen months.
 Quinn taught at BYU until he resigned in January 1988 due to the ongoing pressure from some authorities who wanted to see him leave.
-At BYU, he was named as 'best professor' by one graduating class.
+At BYU, he was named "best professor" by one graduating class.